YarekTyshchenko/noddy/README.md

 Plugins
 =======

-The bot comes with three plugins, motd and task tracker.
-Core plugin contains logic for using the bot with IRC as well as providing help on other commands.
-!help should explain how to use each command
+The bot comes with three plugins, motd, remind, and task tracker.
+Core plugin contains logic for using the bot with IRC as well as providing help on other commands. !help should explain how to use each command

 Plugin Loader
 -------------